Carl Rakosi: Pound and the Objectivists

 By the late 1920s, Rakosi was in correspondence with Ezra Pound, who prompted Louis Zukofsky to contact him.
-This led to Rakosi's inclusion in the Objectivist issue of Poetry and in the Objectivist Anthology.
+This led to Rakosi's inclusion in the Objectivists issue of Poetry and in the An "Objectivists" Anthology.
 Rakosi himself had reservations about the Objectivist tag, feeling that the poets involved were too different from each other to form a group in any meaningful sense of the word.
-He did, however, especially admire the work of Charles Reznikoff.
+He especially admired the work of Charles Reznikoff.

 Later career

-Like a number of his fellow Objectivists, Rakosi abandoned poetry in the 1940s.
-After his 1941 Selected Poems he dedicated himself to social work and apparently neither read nor wrote poetry.
+Like his fellow Objectivist George Oppen, Rakosi abandoned poetry after the publication in 1941 of his Selected Poems.
+He dedicated himself to social work and apparently neither read nor wrote poetry.
 Years earlier, shortly after his twenty-first birthday, Rakosi had legally changed his name to Callman Rawley, believing that he would not find work with his foreign-sounding name.
 Under his adopted name, he served as head of the Minneapolis Jewish Children's and Family Service from 1945 until his retirement in 1968.
 A letter from the English poet Andrew Crozier about his early poetry was the trigger that started Rakosi writing again.
-His first book in 26 years, Amulet, was published by New Directions in 1967 and his Collected Poems in 1986 by the National Poetry Foundation.
-These were followed by several more volumes and by readings across the United States and Europe.
+His first book in 26 years, Amulet, was published by New Directions in 1967, although it consisted mostly of versions of his earlier poems.
+His Collected Poems was published in 1986 by the National Poetry Foundation, which was followed by several more volumes and by readings across the United States and Europe.